-During these tough times, ICES is here for you.
+During these tough times, AYA is here for you.
 Are you and your child confused by a question in your homework packet?
 We are here to help.
 Just open a chat with us, and one of our staff will answer your questions as quickly as possible.
 Also, check out our resources on social services, student resources, and district updates!
 There you will find information on food banks, education materials, financial aid, and more.

 Food Services Through Your School District